 In elite gymnastics, shorter stature has traditionally been seen as an advantage, providing better rotation speed and agility.
 However, several tall female gymnasts have defied this expectation, proving that height can also lead to remarkable success at the Olympic level.

-Here’s a detailed look at some of the tallest female gymnasts in Olympic history, including those who competed in the 2024 Paris Olympics.
+Here’s a detailed look at some of the tallest female gymnasts in Olympic history, including those who competed at the 2024 Paris Olympics.

 Gymnast Name | Height | Discipline | Olympic Years | Medal Achievements |